lapp0/Smart-Market/README.md

   return items
 ```

 Categories are predefined by the user and the program.
 The program will come pre-configured with categories associated with codes (0x00000000=hosting, 0x00000001=mediating, 0x00000003=some-primary-category).
 The community will be able to define their own category codes and if they're used enough, the networking effect will bring a soft-consensus for what each category means.
-The soft consensus will include a template allowing compressed listings (eg. hosting template is upspeed byte, uptime byte, required proof of work, etc. This is most space effecient than a listing saying "My uptime is 95% and my upspeed is 1mb/s").
+The soft consensus will include a template allowing compressed listings (eg. hosting template is upspeed byte, uptime byte, required proof of work, etc. This is more space efficient than a listing saying "My uptime is 95% and my upspeed is 1mb/s").

 When requesting a listing, the host may require a (cheap) proof of work.
 The user will lookup the hosts that are associated with that listing, then they will lookup the current IP:Port of that host and request that specific listing.

 ### Working as a Merchant
 The merchants actions will be creating and modifying listings along with replying to messages.

 Creating a listing will involve creating the listing structure with your public key, your title, the timestamp and the category byte.
 Then you complete a proof of work by finding a hash(listing structure, nonce) that is less than the network target.
-The hash is then stored for later revokation.
+The hash is then stored for later revocation.

-Modifying a listing involves revoking your previous listing with a revokation message:
+Modifying a listing involves revoking your previous listing with a revocation message:
 ```
 previous listing (109-120+ bytes), signature (72 bytes)
 ```
 and adding a new listing to replace it.

-#### Working as a host (who is a merchant for hostings)
+#### Working as a host (being a merchant for hosting)

 A host will need to define parameters for the quality of their service.
-Each of these qualities must be auditable by mediators.
+Each of these qualities must be audit-able by mediators.

-Hosting will be integrated with the programm meaning any legitemate listing requests will be fufilled automatically.
+Hosting will be integrated with the program meaning any legitimate listing requests will be fulfilled automatically.

 ### Working as a Mediator